microsoft/sql-spark-connector/README.md

 [Apache Spark](https://spark.apache.org/) is a unified analytics engine for large-scale data processing.

 There are three version sets of the connector available through Maven, a 2.4.x, a 3.0.x and a 3.1.x compatible version.
-Both versions can be found [here](https://search.maven.org/search?q=spark-mssql-connector) and can be imported using the coordinates below:
+All versions can be found [here](https://search.maven.org/search?q=spark-mssql-connector) and can be imported using the coordinates below:

 | Connector | Maven Coordinate | Scala Version |
 | --------- | ---------------- | ------------- |